 Prostate Cancer.
 Prostate cancer is the most common cancer in men (besides skin cancer).
-About one man in six will be diagnosed with prostate cancer in his lifetime.
+About one man in six will be diagnosed with prostate cancer in their lifetime.
 Let's keep these numbers in perspective, though.
 Because prostate cancer is usually slow growing, only about one in 35 men will die of prostate cancer.

 Like BPH, the risk for prostate cancer increases with age.
-About two out of every three men with prostate cancer are over 65.
+About two out of every three men with prostate cancer are over age 65.
 No one knows exactly what causes prostate cancer, but risk factors associated with it include: